-Check out our Run Safe Run Strong reflective kit range too, to ensure that you can be seen.
+Check out our Time To Reflect range too, to ensure that you can be seen.

 1. Be bright, be seen

 When you run in the dark, it’s very important to make sure road users can see you.
 Make sure you are lit up and visible from a distance.
-Wear bright, fluorescent and reflective clothing (such as this long-sleeve running top with reflective elements).
+Wear bright, fluorescent and reflective clothing (such as this a long-sleeve reflective running top).
 Wear lights on your arms, legs and feet too, to make it easy for drivers to work out you are a runner from a distance.
 They are more likely to notice moving lights on your limbs than static ones on your torso alone.
 Wear a head torch to help with your vision, as well as making you more visible.

 2. Run against traffic flow

 Running against the traffic gives you the most chance of seeing cars approaching and keeping safely out of their way.

 If you have to cross a road at a junction and a car is waiting, make sure you cross behind it.
 The driver may not be expecting a pedestrian, and might not notice you approaching in the dark.
 They are likely to start to pull out as soon as there is a gap in the traffic.
 Crossing behind them is the safer option.

 Wearing a peaked cap is a good idea when running at night.
 The cap will take the force of any stray twigs or branches that you haven’t seen in the dark.
 It might save an eye injury!
 Or consider a hat with reflective elements (like these beanie hats) to help you stay both warm and seen.

 5. Stay aware